gunadarma-academy/asde-michi-test/README.md

 ```
 start: Notice to use npm test, install:all, start:all, and test:all
 stop: Stop all apps
-test: Test integration of apps with various test runner
+test: Test integration of apps with various test runners
 install:all: npm install for backend and frontend
 start:all: start backend and frontend app
 test:all: start backend and frontend app